sovdeeth/skript-particle/README.md

   - Debug axes for clear visualization of the orientation of your shape.
   - Shapes are only calculated when they actually change, so you can draw the same shape many times without any performance hit.
   - Option to make all calculation and drawing asynchronous
+   - Ability to continuously draw a shape for a timespan
 - Particles:
   - Expression for custom particles
   - Section for custom particles